panda3d/panda3d-docs/programming/models-and-actors/loading-models.rst

       # RIGHT:
       window->load_model(framework.get_models(), "/c/Program Files/My Game/Models/Model1.egg");

-Panda uses the ``Filename`` class to store Panda-style filenames; many Panda functions expect a Filename object as a parameter.
-The Filename class also contains several useful methods for path manipulation and file access, as well as for converting between Windows-style filenames and Panda-style filenames;
-see the :class:`~panda3d.core.Filename` page in the API Reference for a more complete list.
+Panda uses the :class:`.Filename` class to store Panda-style filenames; many Panda functions expect a Filename object as a parameter.
+The Filename class also contains several useful methods for path manipulation and file access, as well as for converting between Windows-style filenames and Panda-style filenames; see the :class:`.Filename` page in the API Reference for a more complete list.

 To convert a Windows filename to a Panda pathname, use code similar to the
 following: